 Think of a game of soccer or ice hockey.
 The game always has a central point of focus: the ball or the puck.
 Spectators do not view the stadium or rink as a whole; they are solely fixated on three things:

 - The ball or the puck

-- Who has control over the ball or puck now
+- Who has control of the ball or puck now

 - Who is likely to receive/intercept it next

-The ball or puck is the centre of a social interaction here.
+The ball or puck is the center of a social interaction here.
 Social interaction between two or more parties always has a center.
-The initiator and the recipient of the interaction are determined relative to this centre.
+The initiator and the recipient of the interaction are determined relative to this center.